 Peoria Civic Center 201 SW Jefferson Ave.
 Peoria

 Interactive exhibits, streams & breakout sessions: 9:00 AM to 2:00 PM

 No pre-registration required for the general public, schools are asked to pre-register to schedule their session choices (Registration form for schools and groups will be posted below in January, 2018 )

 Marcus Eriksen, Plastic Debris from Rivers to the Sea

 The “Making Waves” award in recognition of outstanding work for the environment and water resources for area schools, individuals, and businesses will also be presented.

-The Sun Foundation invites students, teachers, community leaders, and the general public to attend the Peoria Clean Water Celebration, April 23rd and 24th.
+The Sun Foundation invites students, teachers, community leaders, and the general public to attend the Peoria Clean Water Celebration.
 This two day, three event program takes place in three different locations (Peoria Riverfront, Trailside Event Center, and Peoria Civic Center).
 Clean Water Celebration encourages us to learn to improve water quality, to think critically and creatively about adequate and safe water supplies, and to promote the wise use of natural resources.